Quantum computing with trapped ions: a beginner's guide: Realization of qubits: DiVincenzo's criteria

 \section{Realization of qubits: DiVincenzo's criteria}

 Any physical system whose mathematical description is satisfactorily formulated in terms of a two-level system is a good candidate to represent a qubit.
 As mentioned in the introduction, nuclei, optical systems, superconducting circuits, quantum dots, neutral atoms, and trapped ions are some notable examples.
-Different platforms have different advantages and disadvantages, and in order to benchmark their fitness for QC applications, DiVincenzo \cite{DiVincenzo} developed five criteria. \begin{enumerate} \item (a) Qubits must be well characterized and easy to produce. (b) the system must be scalable, i.e. must be able to manage an arbitrary number of qubits; \item It must be possible to reliably initialize a qubit to a fiducial state, e.g. $\ket{0}$; \item A qubit must be stable over timescales larger than the typical time needed to operate on it; \item It must be possible to implement a universal set of quantum gates; \item A reliable procedure must exist to read out the state of a qubit. \end{enumerate} In this paper we will focus on trapped ions, and describe their viability as a QC platform according to these criteria.
+Different platforms have different advantages and disadvantages, and in order to benchmark their fitness for QC applications, DiVincenzo \cite{DiVincenzo} developed five criteria. \begin{enumerate} \item (a) Qubits must be well characterized and easy to produce. (b) the system must be scalable, i.e. must be able to manage an arbitrary number of qubits. \item It must be possible to reliably initialize a qubit to a fiducial state, e.g. $\ket{0}$; \item A qubit must be stable over timescales larger than the typical time needed to operate on it.
+The lifespan of a qubit over which it can maintain its quantum information content (before noise starts to destroy it) is known as coherence time.
+For a viable QC system, the coherence time of the qubit must be greater than the computation time. \item It must be possible to implement a universal set of quantum gates. \item A reliable procedure must exist to read out the state of a qubit. \end{enumerate} In this paper, we will focus on trapped ions, and describe their viability as a QC platform according to these criteria.